python-geeks/Automation-scripts/text_from_image/README.md

 make init
 source .venv/bin/activate
 ```
+## Libraries used
+opencv-python
+pytesseract

 ## How to use:
 Just modify the path inside the code according to your setup and you're good to go.

+## Possible error:

+raise TesseractNotFoundError()
+pytesseract.pytesseract.TesseractNotFoundError: tesseract is not installed or it's not in your path

+If you get this error, please refer to: https://stackoverflow.com/questions/50655738/how-do-i-resolve-a-tesseractnotfounderror